9. The Incompleteness Theorem of Kurt Gödel

 A logical system (scientific, philosophical, religious, legal)

 There is, however, nothing wrong with being learned.
 Paul was learned.
 And so was Jesus.
 Solomon was a brilliant poet and philosopher, as well as an economical genius, way ahead of his time.
-And he wrote, "Trust in the Lord with all your heart and lean not on your own understanding (Prov 3:5)."
+And he wrote, "Trust in the Lord with all your heart and lean not on your own understanding (Proverbs 3:5)."

 We've known for thousands of years but since Gödel we have a proof written in mankind's most common scientific language, fully in the tradition of Ezra, and making it less and less attractive to believe in anything else than God.